JuliaManifolds/Manopt.jl/docs/src/solvers/trustRegions.md

 ## Remarks for the steps

 1. To step number 1: Using randomized approach means using a random tangent vector as initial vector for the approximal solve of the trust-regions subproblem.
 If this is the case, keep in mind that the vector must be in the trust-region radius.
 This is achieved by multiplying `η = `[`randomTVector`](@ref)`(M,x)` by `sqrt(4,eps(Float64))` as long as its norm is greater than the current trust-region radius $\Delta$.
+    For not using randomized approach, one can get the zero  tangent vector with `η = `[`zeroTVector`](@ref)`(M,x)`.
 2. To step number 2: Obtain $\eta^{* }$ by (approximately) solving the trust-regions subproblem with the Steihaug-Toint truncated conjugate-gradient method.
 The problem as well as the solution method is